awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/31_ce/40_job_queue.md

 ---
-title: "Job Queue"
+title: "Create Job Queues"
 chapter: false
 weight: 40
 ---

 ## Create Job Queue

 Two queues need to be created.
-Both are created via the consol.
+Both are created via the console.
 ![](/images/nextflow-on-aws-batch/batch/5_queue_workflow_0.png)

 To create both queues we choose a name (**workflow-queue** / **job-queue**) a priority of 1 and the map them to the correct compute environment.